menouarazib/eventdetector/README.md

-Universal Approximation for Event Detection in Time Series
+Universal Event Detection in Time Series
 ==========================================================

 Welcome to **Event Detector**, a Python package for detecting events in time series data.
 The emphasis of this package